mgurley/inav/README.md

   <li>Find the 'inav-users.txt' file in the 'inav/conf-samples' directory in the installation package.</li>
   <li>Move the 'inav-users.txt' file to '$CATALINA_HOME/conf/inav'.
 Grant read permission on the file to the user which runs Tomcat on your system.</li>
   <li>This is an unencrypted, file-based store of users that the CAS server will look up for authentication.
 It is a comma-separated list of 'username' and 'password'.
 The initial copy of the file has the values 'admin,password'.
 Replace it with the username and password that you entered in Section 3.</li>
-  <li>Any new users added to PSC will need to be added to this file.
-See above.
-This configuration should only be used for testing purposes.</a></li>
+  <li>Any new users added to PSC will need to be added to this file.</a></li>
   <li>Find the 'genericHandler.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>
   <li>Replace the content in the 'filename' element in the 'genericHandler.xml' file with the full path to the 'inav-users.txt' file.
-For example, on a OSX system this might be '/opt/local/share/java/tomcat5/conf/inav/inav-users.txt'</li>
+For example, on an OSX system this might be '/opt/local/share/java/tomcat5/conf/inav/inav-users.txt'</li>
   <li>Find the 'LoggerConf.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>
   <li>Replace the content of the value attribute in the 'param' element with the path to the log directory of your system's Tomcat server.
-For example, on a OSX system this might be '/opt/local/share/java/tomcat5/logs/esup-casgeneric.log'</li>
+For example, on an OSX system this might be '/opt/local/share/java/tomcat5/logs/esup-casgeneric.log'</li>
   <li>Test the CAS server</li>
   <ol>
     <li>Go to http://hostname.domain:portnumber/cas.
 On a development workstation, this will most likely be: http://localhost:8080/cas.</li>